adshz/fdf/README.md

 ## License

-This project is part of the 42 school curriculum and follows its guidelines and restrictions.
+This project is part of the 42 London and follows its guidelines and restrictions.

 ## Author

-Created by szhong (42 school)
+Created by szhong (42 London)